 Working closely with the development team at Kaldor, we honed the gestural interface, navigation and page templates.
 Building upon their hybrid PugPig framework, the application could take advantage of native iOS features while also utilising HTML and CSS for precise layout and typographic control for each article.
 This was possibly the most enjoyable aspect of the project, especially as their team had an appreciation for design and where open to last minute design tweaks that would improve the overall experience.

-The app was far more successful than anticipated, spending a number of weeks in the top grossing Top 10 News and Newsstand categories of the UK App Store.
-The editors of the US and Australian editions were so impressed, they decided to use the same infrastructure and user experience, thus bringing an additional economy of scale.
+The app was far more successful than anticipated, spending a number of weeks in the top grossing Top 10 News and Newsstand categories of the UK App Store, and receiving an average rating of four stars.
+Furthermore, the editors of the US and Australian editions were so impressed, they decided to use the same infrastructure and user experience for their respective apps, thus bringing an additional economy of scale.